OpenLLM-France/Lucie-Training/assets/hugging_face/README_dataset.md

 digital books, newspapers, and magazines, some of which were processed by Optical Character Recognition (OCR).
 It also contains samples of diverse programming languages.

 The Lucie Training Dataset was used to pretrain [Lucie-7B](https://huggingface.co/OpenLLM-France/Lucie-7B), a foundation LLM with strong capabilities in French and English.
 Code for data preparation can be found in the [training respository](https://github.com/OpenLLM-France/Lucie-Training/tree/7f1f7efa1288f709662a9067bf2c3db856b850f8) for Lucie-7B.
+Due to the licenses of a few subcorpora, the Lucie Training Dataset is released under a [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+A subset available for commercial use will be released soon.

 Table of Contents:
 <ul>